KrzysztofRomanczuk/KrzysztofRomanczuk/README.md

 - AWS/Azure

 💞️ I’m looking to collaborate on:
-- Finance projects in Python
+- Interesting projects in Python

 📫 How to reach me:
 - LinkedIn